-Steven Garland has over 25 years of trial and appellate experience in intellectual property litigation of all types, including issues relating to patent, trademark, copyright, industrial designs, trade secrets and competition law.
+Steven Garland, Smart & Biggar's managing partner, has over 25 years of trial and appellate experience in intellectual property litigation of all types, including issues relating to patent, trademark, copyright, industrial designs, trade secrets and competition law.
 He has acted in many patent litigation matters that have involved a wide variety of subjects, including chemical, biochemical, pharmaceutical, biotechnological, telephony, mechanical and computer/Internet subject matter.

 Steven has appeared as counsel in intellectual property cases at both the Federal Court and Federal Court of Appeal, the Ontario Superior Court and Court of Appeal, the Nova Scotia Supreme Court and Court of Appeal, the Court of Appeal of British Columbia and the Supreme Court of Canada.
 He also appears before the Patent Appeal Board and the Trademarks Opposition Board.
 He has also been retained as a mediator in intellectual property disputes.
 A representative list of some of the parties on whose behalf Steven has acted is provided below.